 Understand what the Force can and can’t do

-appealing, and it does not make a secularly declining business profitable.
+The Force cannot make corporate managers smarter.
+It does not change the competitiveness of a company.
+It does not make its products suddenly moreappealing, and it does not make a secularly declining business profitable.
 In short, it can’t make pigs fly – not for a long time, at least.

 Expect periodic disturbances in the Force